 Pick Yourself Up Off The Floor: Surviving Infidelity

-When you are going through the pain of infidelity people have a few different ways of responding.
+In my experience, when you are going through the pain of infidelity people have a few different ways of responding.
 The first is to just ignore it entirely, make casual conversation, being extra careful to avoid the topics of marriage and the future.
-This is the easiest and, in my experience, most common way that people handle it.
+This is the easiest and, from what I've found, the most common way that people handle it.
 Sometimes they will give you a look of pity that you aren't really sure is pity for the fact that you've been cheated on or pity for the fact that, in their opinion, you're not handling the situation correctly.
 I never blamed them.
 It's awkward and, frankly, I didn't really want to talk about it either.

-Then there's those that want to talk about how they went through something similar and made it through with a stronger marriage.
-They are well intentioned and encouraging.
+Then there are those that want to talk about how they went through something similar and made it through with a stronger marriage.
+They are well-intentioned and encouraging.
 Letting you know that there's hope you could make this work if you both really want it.
 They want to give you the name of their therapist or marriage counselor.
-The truth maybe that you actually have no idea if you really want to make it work.
+The truth may be that you actually have no idea if you really want to make it work.
 You barely have the energy to get out of bed in the morning, much-less commit to doing all of the work to save a relationship that, right now, is the source of so much pain.

-The third kind of person is the ever so passionate "leave his lying ass" type.
-This group is also well intentioned and encouraging.
+The third kind of person is the ever-so-passionate "leave his lying ass" type.
+This group is also well-intentioned and encouraging.
 Telling you that you are better off without them and that they never deserved you.
 In my experience, these are also the ones who offer to help you plot revenge.
 "I know someone in the FBI.
 Want me to get the dirt on this mistress chick?
 We could ruin her."
 Someone actually said those words to me at one point.
 Obviously, I declined, but I'd be lying if I said the thought didn't bring me some twinge of joy.
-The thought of revenge was something reared its ugly head once in awhile.
+The thought of revenge was something that reared its ugly head once in a while.
 I even considered mailing a glitter bomb to her at one point.
 I mean, that's harmless, I thought to myself.
 The thought of her cleaning up glitter for days made me smile.
 But no matter how much people told me that I'd be better off or how many creative vengeful things they suggested, none of it made me feel better.
-None of it fixed the ever present ache in my heart.
+None of it fixed the ever-present ache in my heart.

-When you have been a victimized by someone else's actions and especially when that someone is the person that promised to love you completely for the rest of your life, it's very easy to fall into constantly playing the part of the victim.
-Then, when you throw in a bunch of well meaning people who genuinely feel sorry for you and consider you a victim, you have a recipe for the kind of self pity that is sure to bring anyone to their knees, or in my case, all the way to the ground.
-I found myself there all too often, paralyzed with fear, self loathing, anger and a sadness that I felt was so deeply rooted into my core that it was a part of who I was now.
+When you have been betrayed or victimized by someone else's actions and especially when that someone is the person that promised to love you completely for the rest of your life, it's very easy to fall into constantly playing the part of the victim.
+Then, when you throw in a bunch of well-meaning people who genuinely feel sorry for you and consider you a victim, you have a recipe for the kind of self-pity that is sure to bring anyone to their knees, or in my case, all the way to the ground.
+I found myself there all too often, paralyzed with fear, self-loathing, anger, and sadness that I felt was so deeply rooted in my core that it was a part of who I was now.

 What I lacked at that point in my life was anyone giving me any sort of tough love.
 I mean, who wants to give tough love to someone going through one of the most devastating times of their lives, but that's actually what I needed.